Jay Miron

 Jay Lawrence McNeil Miron (born October 3, 1970) is a Canadian retired BMX athlete and former owner of MacNeil Bikes.
 He competed in several X-Games competitions since 1995, compiling nine medals, including the first ever X Games gold medal for Bike Dirt.
-In addition, Miron is credited with inventing more than 30 tricks, including the double back flip and the 540 tailwhip.
-During his 17 year long professional career, Miron won six world championship titles.
+In addition, Miron is credited with inventing more than 30 tricks, including the double backflip and the 540 tailwhip.
+During his 17-year-long professional career, Miron won six world championship titles.
 He retired from professional BMX riding in 2005.
 He sold MacNeil Bikes in 2010 and left the bicycle industry.

-In February 2017, Miron started an Instagram account announcing he was back in the world.
+In February 2017, Miron started an Instagram account, announcing he was back in the world.
 He now designs and builds bespoke furniture from his woodworking studio in Vancouver, Canada.